This is the first of an evolving range of Fan Coil Controllers,

 Test mode cycles the outputs, and flashes the leds see full test specification.
 The values for the analogue inputs and the potentiometer can be monitored on configs 170 onwards.

-Improvements have been made to the information provided to the user by the LEDs on the Controller.
+have been made to the information provided to the user by the LEDs on the Controller.

 This version of the Fan Coil controller uses the extended universal driver which includes a special driver type for Heat Pumps.
 This allows one relay to select heating or cooling and a single bank of relays to bring on the heat pump stages.